microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 - **Signature**: allow assigned with "Region"
 - **Table**: perform table labeling (table labeling will be explained in the next sub-section)

-There are two approaches to assign a field, as described below.
+There are two approaches to create a field, as described below.

+Notice that as mentioned earlier, since table field creation and table labeling is more complex and different from other labeling of other field type, it will be explained separately in its own sub-section.

 #### Create a new field by clicking on "+" button